 Pay attention to the lengths of the screws you remove at each stage of this disassembly procedure.
-There are several different screw lengths, and it is critical to replace the correct screws in each location.
+There are several different screw lengths, and it is critical to replace the correct screws in each location

-Step 1: Using the Allen tool provided with the unit, remove the 4 socket-head screws that secure the crucible cover to the coil housing and remove the cover.
+Step 1: Using the Allen tool provided with the unit, remove the 4 socket-head screws that secure the crucible cover to the coil housing (see Figure 6-1).
+Then remove the cover.